Segmentation and Other Tools

 Pen Tool Overview

-Region growing is a semi-automated segmentation tool that uses image intensity information to segment regions.
-By clicking and holding in a region, the segmentation will grow outward from the seed point (where you clicked).
+The Grow Tool is a semi-automated tool that uses image intensity information to segment regions.
+By clicking and holding in a region, the segmentation will grow outward from the point that you clicked on.
 The longer you hold, the longer the region will grow.

 Grow Tool Overview